 The Beats Solo 3 Wireless feel like they’re having something of an identity crisis.

-On the one hand, they’re among just four pairs of headphones to currently sport Apple’s new W1 chip (joining two other Beats models and Apple’s own Airpods), meaning they work particularly well with the new iPhone 7.
+On the one hand, they’re among just a few pairs of headphones to sport Apple’s new W1 chip (joining two other Beats models and Apple’s own Airpods), meaning they work particularly well with the latest iPhones.

 On the other, they ship with just a 3.5mm audio cable – no Lightning cable in sight.